 - Pharmacology Seminar Series

 - Cancer Biology and Technology Journal Club and Seminar Series

-Career Options with a Ph.D. in Pharmacology
+Career Options in Pharmacology

 In today's competitive job market, it is essential to choose the appropriate training for your future goals.
-A Ph.D. a focus in Pharmacology will prepare you for a broad range of careers including positions at biotechnology companies, pharmaceutical companies, research institutes, research universities, and government agencies, such as the NIH, Food and Drug Administration and Environmental Protection Agency.
+Graduate degrees in Pharmacology will prepare you for a broad range of careers including positions at biotechnology companies, pharmaceutical companies, research institutes, research universities, and government agencies, such as the NIH, Food and Drug Administration and Environmental Protection Agency.
 The advantage of a pharmacology program over basic biological sciences is the emphasis on drug interactions with cellular mechanisms.
 Thus, students gain an appreciation for scientific applications in a clinical setting, which is a desired trait for potential candidates in pharmaceutical companies and is helpful in obtaining funding for biomedical research proposals.

-You may also wish to contact one of our Alumni, as they have gone on to many different types of career paths and are an excellent resource for firsthand knowledge of expectations for a particular occupational goal.
+- You may also wish to contact one of our Alumni, as they have gone on to many different types of career paths and are an excellent resource for firsthand knowledge of expectations for a particular occupational goal.